phreppo/wstat/README.md

 ## About abstract interpretation

 The `wstat` tool is based on _abstract interpretation_.
 It analyzes a source program code and infers _sound invariants_.
-You can choose between three different [abstract domains](https://en.wikipedia.org/wiki/Abstract_interpretation#Examples_of_abstract_domains):
+You can choose between five different [abstract domains](https://en.wikipedia.org/wiki/Abstract_interpretation#Examples_of_abstract_domains):

 - **Simple Sign Domain**: